ipeirotis/urlannotator/docs/odesk_integration.rst

 - Using `requests`, or other library, imitate real user's application approval or decline

+After accepting the worker, we have to send him an appriopriate message with futher details like Tagasauris link etc.
+Furthermore, Tagasauris has to be able to tell us who sent us the sample from oDesk.

 Issues:

 - Missing API calls
 - Python bindings to the above
 - If we are using libraries like `requests`, we have to be prepared for all kinds of 'Out of Service' messages, changes in page layout, etc.
+- Missing Tagasauris API calls to get worker's details.

 2.4.
 Worker contract end
 ========================